MatiGrinberg/SQL_PostgreSQL/README.md

 # SQL_PostgreSQL
-Example to showcase my skill in DB
+Example to showcase my skill in DB, using PostgreSQL in PgAdmin4.

-+ Item 1
-+ Item 2
-  + Subitem 2.1
-  + Subitem 2.2
++ Created a DB and tables
++ Inserted values in it
++ Altered those tables
++ Queries for getting data and performed joins
-+ Item 3
++ Defined functions
++ Used PL/SQL and Stored Procedures